Wangsd823/Wangsd823/README.md

 - 👋 Java & Python & web development
-- 🌱 Le jour de la pratique.
+- 🌱 It's only when you stop caring that this has a chance to start getting better